 The most important thing is to be aware of your risk factors.
 Men are twice more likely to get oral cancer as they get older.
 If you smoke, drink excessive amounts of alcohol or have a poor diet, changing these habits can decrease the chances of developing oral cancer.

 Certain strains of HPV can also put you at risk.
 The CDC recommends that 11- to 12-year-old boys and girls get two doses of HPV vaccine to prevent cervical and other less common genital cancers.
 It is possible that the HPV vaccine might also prevent head and neck cancers – since the vaccine prevents an initial infection with HPV types that can cause head and neck cancers – but the studies currently underway do not yet have sufficient data to say whether the HPV vaccine will prevent these cancers.
+Routine vaccination can be started as early as 9 years of age, according to the CDC.

 If you have had oral cancer before, you may be more likely to develop it again so keep up those regular visits.